rhobs/observability-operator/README.md

 ## Development

+In order to contribute to this project, make sure you have go 1.17 on your local machine.

 ### Commit message convention
 Commit messages need to comply to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) and should be structured as follows:
 ```